bovem/bovem.github.io/content/openshift/container-lifecycle/index.md

 <p align="center"><small><i>Creating container using Podman Desktop</i></small></p>

-## Execute Commands inside a Container
+## Executing Commands inside a Container
 To run a container and access its shell we have to use options `--interactive` & `--tty`.

 `--interactive` will allow us to provide inputs to the process running inside the container and `--tty` will attach a pseudo-terminal to the container.